 Do not take puppies out for walks until they are at least a year old.
 Instead of walks, get your puppy a few toys to keep it busy indoors.

 When it comes of age, you can go out on long walks.
-Labrador retrievers are workaholics and as such, it is important that you put an end to their games to prevent them from exhausting all their energy while playing.
+Labs are workaholics and as such, it is important that you put an end to their games to prevent them from exhausting all their energy during play.

 Labrador retrievers are like any other retrievers and they are happy to have something to carry around in their mouths.